-La Rambla street is main tourist street in Barcelona.
-It's also called Las Ramblas
+Profile La Rambla street in Barcelona.
+La Rambla street is most famous street in Barcelona and also called Las Ramblas

 la_rambla_street_barcelona